-- 47.1 Full-time Regular Employees will accumulate paid sick leave credits at a rate of one (1) day per month to a maximum of eighteen (18) days. - 47.2 Upon hiring for a Season, Full-time Seasonal Employees and Part-time Seasonal Employees will commence thea Season with three-six (63) days of paid sick leave credits and will accumulate additional paid sick leave credits at a rate of one (1) day per month beginning from the fourth-seventh month of the Season to a maximum of nine (9) days. - 47.3 Following their first Season of employment, Part-time Seasonal Employees will commence a Season with one (1) day of paid sick leave credits and, after working 160-hours, will accumulate additional paid sick leave credits at a rate of one (1) day per 160-hours worked to a maximum of nine (9) days. - 47.4 Sick leave credits for Full-time Seasonal Employees and Part-time Seasonal Employees may: - (f) carry over a maximum of (three) 3 accumulated sick days to the beginning of expire at the end of the next Season (on the condition that such Season commences within 12 months of the end of the Employees' previous Season); and - (g) accumulate further paid sick leave credits at a rate of (1) per month beginning on the seventh month of the Season to a maximum of twelve (12) days. - 47.5 -Full-time Seasonal Employees and Part-time Seasonal Employees are not entitled to paid sick leave outside of a Season.- - 47.6 Extended sick leave beyond accumulated credit shall be without pay. -Employees shall not be entitled to pay out of unused sick leave.
+- 47.1 Full-time Regular Employees will accumulate paid sick leave credits at a rate of one (1) day per month to a maximum of eighteen (18) days. - 47.2 Upon hiring for a Season, Full-time Seasonal Employees and Part-time Seasonal Employees will commence the Season with six (6) days of paid sick leave credits and will accumulate additional paid sick leave credits at a rate of one (1) day per month beginning from the seventh month of the Season to a maximum of nine (9) days. - 47.3 Following their first Season of employment, Full-time Seasonal Employees and Part-time Seasonal Employees may: - (a) carry over a maximum of (three) 3 accumulated sick days to the beginning of the next Season (on the condition that such Season commences within 12 months of the end of the Employees' previous Season); and - (b) accumulate further paid sick leave credits at a rate of (1) per month beginning on the seventh month of the Season to a maximum of twelve (12) days. - 47.4 Full-time Seasonal Employees and Part-time Seasonal Employees are not entitled to paid sick leave outside of a Season.

+47.5 Extended sick leave beyond accumulated credit shall be without pay.
+Employees shall not be entitled to pay out of unused sick leave.
 After 3 consecutive days of illness, a Doctor's certificate may be required at the Employer's discretion.